NeCTAR-RC/nectar-training/packageN/video.markdown

 ---
-layout: post
+layout: package-part
+number: N
-title: Training Package N
+title: Package Title
+part: Video Content
 ---

-## Training Package Video Content

 The following videos have been created for the training package.